Filter by Suburb

 Restaurant Labart

 The fine dining venue has become part of the fabric of Burleigh’s bustling heart, but it’s also become one of the Gold Coast’s premier dining destinations.
-Tucked away on West Street, the five-star, seasonal produce-led restaurant is an absolute must-visit and your dining experience there is one you won’t long forget.
-The produce is sustainable and the wine list is filled with some of the most stunning natural wines in the world.
+Tucked away on West Street, the five-star, seasonal-produce-led restaurant is an absolute must-visit.
+Trust us, your dining experience here won’t be easily forgotten.
+The produce is sustainable, and the wine list features some of the most stunning natural wines in the world.
 The service is impeccable too, but in a fun, not-too-formal way.
 We LOVE.

 Where: 2A/8 West Street, Burleigh Heads